Discovery of 40Mg and 42Al

 449, 1022 (2007)

 Approximately 270 isotopes are found naturally.
-However, many more isotopes, nearly 7000 in total, can be produced by particle accelerators or in nuclear reactors.
-These isotopes are radioactive and spontaneously decay to more stable forms.
+However, many more isotopes, nearly 7,000 in total, can be produced by particle accelerators or in nuclear reactors.
+These isotopes are radioactive and spontaneously decay to more stable forms, and I work to produce and separate new and interesting ones.

 The tools for production and separation of rare isotopes gives scientists access to designer nuclei with characteristics that can be adjusted to the research need.
 For example, super-heavy isotopes of light elements, such as lithium, have a size nearly five times the size of a normal lithium nucleus.
 The existence of such nuclei allows researchers to study the interaction of neutrons in nearly pure neutron matter, similar to what exists in neutron stars.